Buy logo Buy

 1) Audiolinux kernel with the realtime patch will give audio applications a very high priority with record CPU latency that can arrive at less than 1 microsecond average on some systems

-2) Audiolinux V3 kernel is compiled with x86_64_v3 architecture, LTO FULL and many patches including Audiolinux ones for a performance uplift from 10% to 36%!
+2) Audiolinux V3 kernel is compiled with x86_64_v3 architecture, LTO FULL, 1666 Hz frequency and many patches including Audiolinux ones for a performance uplift from 10% to 36%!

 Moreover pre-compiled optimized kernels are available for many architectures (including HASWELL, SKYLAKE, ZEN, ZEN2, ZEN3, TIGERLAKE, ALDERLAKE, ROCKETLAKE).
 If your CPU is not on the list you can ask support for a new optimized kernel that after will be updated regularly or you can compile the kernel automatically yourself